-As a kid from the early 2000s, I can technically say « Back in my day, we had rotary telephones » and other similar things and be telling the truth.
+As a kid from the early 2000s, I can technically say « Back in my day, we had rotary telephones » and similar things and be telling the truth.
 I did have a box television with OTA (watched a lot of PBS), had a 1st iPod (5Go 😲), and had a Core 2 Duo as my desktop.
-The internet was starting to manifest some of the biggest sites to date; like: YouTube a month before me, MySpace, Facebook, and Tumblr.
+The internet was starting to manifest some of the biggest sites to date: YouTube a month before me, MySpace, Facebook, and Tumblr.
 All these sites had something in common: they all looked starkly different.
-Sure: everything still had the old internet look to them.
+Sure, everything still had the old internet look to them.
 But there was a clear distinction between them all.
 Vastly different ways they were layed out, the content on them, et al.

 Sadly, that faded away.
 More and more sites started to look like each other.
 Mobile apps did a similar trend.
 Recently, you'd be hard pressed to find an app that was unique and looked different.
 There are some few ones: notably Discord, TunnelBear, and Windscribe all have very different designs from the vast majority of apps of: bottom bar, side menu, content in the centre.
 There's nothing wrong with that layout, but that's the only layout there really is.
 There's no added personality to show that an app is different from the others apart from an accent colour.